 Serotonin and its impact on the body

-Serotonin is considered to be a neurotransmitter by the vast majority of scientists although opinions are divided on this and some say it is a hormone.
+Serotonin is considered a neurotransmitter by the vast majority of scientists even though opinions are divided and some say it is a hormone.
 It is in any case a molecule produced by our body within the brain and in the intestines.
 One of its peculiarities is that it does not cross the border between blood and brain.
 Implying that the serotonin produced by our brain stays in our brain.
 An even more interesting and surprising fact about serotonin is that there is no way yet to measure its presence in our brains.
 Only in our blood where we find serotonin which was produced in the intestines.

 Impact on the nervous system

 Many people refer to serotonin as “happiness molecule”.
-This is because it has a great impact on our mood and the pleasure we may experience which has implications for stress, anxiety and depression.
+This is because it has a great impact on our mood and the pleasure we may experience which has implications in terms of stress, anxiety and depression.
 This molecule also directly impacts our sleep by generating a hormone called melatonin which is responsible for regulating our sleep cycle.

 Impact on the immune system

 Aside from its important role in the functioning and regulation of our nervous system, serotonin is even more important for our digestive system.
-In fact, the majority of the serotonin found in our body is not produced in the brain but in the intestines.
-The blood platelets in our body also release serotonin to speed up the process of wound healing.
+In fact, most of the serotonin found in our body is not produced in the brain but in the intestines.
+The blood platelets in our body also release serotonin to speed up the wound healing process.

 Like the CB1 and CB2 receptors, serotonin impacts our nervous system and our immune system.
 It does so through 6 receivers.
 In this article, we'll cover those that can be impacted by consuming CBD.